gburd/sparsemap/docs/API.md

 # sparsemap public API reference

-Companion to `include/sparsemap.h`.
+Companion to `sm.h`.
 Every public function is documented here with semantics, allocation lineage, error returns, and how it interacts with the lifetime contract.
 See [ARCHITECTURE.md](ARCHITECTURE.md) for the data model and